 World Wide Dream Builders is an internet marketing organization affiliated with MLM giant Amway.

-With the advent of the internet, anyone who figures out how to make good money can make even more money teaching other people how to do it – and unlike gold, which is a limited, physical resource, lots of these online money-making opportunities are unlimited.
+With the advent of the internet, anyone who figures out how to make good money can make even more money teaching other people how to do it – and unlike gold, which is a limited, physical resource, lots of these online money-making opportunities (hint: GAZ, Bode, and NHT Global) are unlimited.

 If you’ve heard of MLM, you’ve probably heard of Amway.
 And if you’ve heard of Amway, you’ve probably heard of World Wide Dream Builders…